What is the objective of this project?

 Will the local community be consulted?

-Community engagement and public consultation is important to help ensure that the views of the local community can be considered as we progress the design process for this key site.
+The LDA has undertaken a comprehensive community and stakeholder engagement process from the earliest design stages to help ensure that the views of the local community can be considered as the design process is progressed for this key site.

 More information is available in the Community and Stakeholder Engagement Plan about the key stages for engagement and updates will be provided on this website.